Mentally Ill Students' Guide for Academics

 - Sometimes episodes are one off and do not deteriorate into a full blown mental illness.

-- There is a wide scale of knowledge of a range of mental health diagnoses.
+- There is a wide scale of knowledge of the range of mental health diagnoses.

-- The diagnosis isn't the be all and end all, also many diagnosis has different understanding points and different presenting problems or issues.
+- The diagnosis isn't the be all and end all.
+Each diagnosis has different understanding points and different presenting problems or issues.